Read all about how to write a resume for Registered Nurse and get tips on how to make your resume stand out.

 Each clinical experience should clearly communicate your role, responsibilities, and impact on patient care.

-Intensive Care Unit Excellence Clinical Setting: 20-bed ICU in Level I Trauma Center Key Responsibilities: • Provided critical care to high-acuity patients requiring ventilator and hemodynamic support • Coordinated care with multidisciplinary teams including physicians, respiratory therapy, and specialists • Served as charge nurse for unit of 15 staff members Key Achievements: • Reduced ventilator-associated pneumonia rates by 45% through protocol implementation • Achieved zero central line infections for 12 consecutive months • Decreased average length of stay by 1.5 days through early mobility program • Maintained 100% compliance with core measures Specialties: Critical Care, Ventilator Management, Trauma Care
+Clinical Setting: 20-bed ICU in Level I Trauma Center Key Responsibilities: Provided critical care to high-acuity patients requiring ventilator and hemodynamic support, coordinated care with multidisciplinary teams including physicians, respiratory therapy, and specialists, and served as charge nurse for unit of 15 staff members

-Emergency Department Impact Clinical Setting: Level II Trauma Center with 75,000 annual visits Key Responsibilities: • Managed care for critical and acute patients in fast-paced environment • Led trauma team responses and coordinated emergency interventions • Mentored new graduate nurses in emergency care protocols Achievements: • Improved door-to-triage times by 40% through process optimization • Achieved 98% compliance with stroke protocols • Implemented bedside reporting process reducing handoff errors by 60% • Received Unit Excellence Award for outstanding patient care Specialties: Emergency Care, Trauma Response, Triage Management
+Clinical Setting: Level II Trauma Center with 75,000 annual visits Key Responsibilities: Managed care for critical and acute patients in fast-paced environment, led trauma team responses and coordinated emergency interventions, and mentored new graduate nurses in emergency care protocols

 Highlight contributions to improving patient care and unit performance.